obertm/OneADayLocal/docs/Euler071_explained.md

 - Check gcd(n,d)=1 and track the maximum value n/d encountered; keep its numerator.
 - Using the mediant/Farey property ensures this greedy per-denominator choice is optimal.

+## Edge Cases
+- Exact multiple: When 3d is divisible by 7, subtract 1 in numerator to stay strictly left.
+- GCD performance: Use iterative gcd with ints; but denominator up to 1e6 so still trivial.
+- Overflow: 3d fits in 32-bit; safe.
+For larger limits use long.
+- Precision: Avoid floating comparisons; use cross-multiplication to compare fractions.
+- Denominator 7: Skips 3/7 itself due to subtract 1; ensures strict inequality.

 ## Complexity
 - O(N) gcd checks with tiny constants; feasible for 1e6.